 Sometimes the police identify the most extreme online harassers.
 (Several of the above cases resulted in arrests.)
 And sometimes online antagonists are open about their identities.
 But very frequently, the people subjected to online abuse don’t know who is responsible, or even why they’re being targeted.

-The majority of stories about online harassment resist happy endings.
 Maybe they’re not being specifically targeted at all.
 Maybe the abusive behavior is more diffuse, directed at women or people of color generally.
 Maybe the behavior is targeted but doesn’t meet the legal threshold of harassment.
 As I braced myself for the response to the publication of my book on trolls, for example, I met with the chief of campus police to see what preemptive security measures we could take and who to call if something happened.
 I was told that an email containing the threat “I am going to rape you” was legally actionable—potentially, assuming that the person or IP address could be traced.
 An email that said “I hope you get raped” was not.
 Obviously both were, you know, bad.
 But as the chief explained, making a specific threat is different–legally speaking–than being vaguely threatening.

 The fact that there are so many ways to be antagonized online, and so many different kinds of antagonizers, makes it difficult if not outright inadvisable to forward a universally applicable set of best practices in response to online harrassment.
 What might be appropriate in one case (naming and shaming; counter-antagonizing; refusing to engage; minimizing impact; maximizing impact) might be counter-productive, ineffective, or dangerous in another.